yugeshsivakumar/MNIST-Digit-Recognition/README.md

 jupyter notebook notebooks/main.ipynb
 ```
 ## Train the model:
-You can train the model by running the scripts in the src directory or by following the steps in the Jupyter notebook.
+You can train the model by following the steps in the Jupyter notebook.

 ## Model
 The model used in this project is a convolutional neural network (CNN) implemented using TensorFlow and Keras.
-It consists of several convolutional layers followed by fully connected layers.

 ## Run the Application
 Start the Flask app: